VigneshAlagappan/equity-research-assistant/USER_GUIDE.md

 This creates the SQLite database, the folders under `data/`, and seeds the metric vocabulary (net profit, ROA/ROE inputs, GNPA %, etc.).
 Safe to re-run — it never deletes existing data.

+**A ready-to-use admin account is seeded automatically** — username `admin`, password `admin` — so the web viewer (feature 7) is usable with zero signup.
+Log in with it to reach admin-gated features (Admin → Import Data, the Ingest queue, the Usage/cost page) instead of signing up for a new account.
+There's no in-app way to change this password today — worth keeping in mind if this instance is ever reachable by anyone else.

 **If you plan to use the AI research assistant** (`ask`, or the chat page in the web viewer — features 8 and 9 below), create a `.env` file at the project root with your